readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 Deprecation
 -----------

-We should have a section in our docs instead of guide where the embed API is documented.
+We should have a section in our docs instead of a guide where the embed API is documented.
 There we can list v2 as deprecated.
 We would need to migrate our extension as well.
 Most of the parsing code could be shared between the two APIs, so it shouldn't be a burden to maintain.